ryantd42/NY-Legislative-Git/2023/A6736A-2023/bill.md

- DURING  THE  CONTINUANCE  OF  A TEMPORARY EMERGENCY SITUATION, NO PERSON SHALL BE ASSIGNED TO PERFORM THE DUTIES OF ANY POSITION UNLESS HE OR SHE HAS BEEN DULY APPOINTED, PROMOTED, TRANSFERRED  OR  REINSTATED  TO  SUCH POSITION  IN  ACCORDANCE WITH THE PROVISIONS OF THIS SUBDIVISION AND THE RULES PRESCRIBED THEREUNDER.
+ DURING  THE  CONTINUANCE  OF  A TEMPORARY EMERGENCY SITUATION, NO PERSON SHALL BE ASSIGNED TO PERFORM THE DUTIES OF ANY POSITION UNLESS HE OR SHE HAS BEEN DULY APPOINTED, PROMOTED, TRANSFERRED  OR  REINSTATED  TO  SUCH

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10785-05-4
+ A. 6736--A  2

+ POSITION  IN  ACCORDANCE WITH THE PROVISIONS OF THIS SUBDIVISION AND THE RULES PRESCRIBED THEREUNDER.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10785-01-3